gaetanlegac/ts-alias/readme.md

 # Typescript Aliases Transform

-Parse module aliases from tsconfig and allows you to:
+Small tool to parse & play with Typscript aliases.

+Path Checking:

+* If it contains an alias
+* If it can be aliased

+Path Transformation:

 * Resolve full path from aliased path
 * Apply aliases to a filename

+Aliases list conversion:

 * Generate webpack aliases
 * Generate module-alias resolver

-**WARNING: This package is not mature.
-Please don't use it in production.**
+**/!\ WARNING: This package is not enough mature to be used in production.**

 [![npm](https://img.shields.io/npm/v/ts-alias)](https://www.npmjs.com/package/ts-alias)